 As a journalist, do you think there's space for freedom of expression in Russia?

 When people can criticise their government, you can call it a democracy – at least they can discuss it.
 But when there's no access to information and no freedom of speech it clearly means they cannot feel safe and secure in their country.
 It hurts seeing people being punished for having their own opinions.
 Let's call it a dictatorship, not a democracy, at least.

 How do you see relations between Russia and the West right now?

 I'm sick of these black and white distinctions; the world is more complicated and multidimensional than that.
 Russia is not the world's biggest evil and I want people to understand that.
 Neither is the West.
 Sometimes I just want to scream: "It is politics, people!"
 Every time I travel abroad I feel a certain stigma towards Russia and Russian people.
 People always ask: "So what do you think of Putin?"
 What do I think?
 Well, as most people in Russia, I simply want peace.

 Do you see yourself living in Russia for the next ten years?

-After meeting people and making foreign friends, I realized that, after a while, people stop caring about your nationality.
+After meeting people and making foreign friends, I realised that, after a while, people stop caring about your nationality.
 In the end, some were even telling me their perception of Russian people had changed.
 Of course, we're not zombies who drink vodka 24/7, dance with bears and don't feel the cold.
-I honestly love my country and I'm proud to be Russian, but traveling has made me turn into a "global citizen."
+I honestly love my country and I'm proud to be Russian, but travelling has made me turn into a "global citizen".
 Plus, I really want to work as a foreign journalist.
 There are many new horizons I want to explore.